merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 ## Option examples

-Tables show the options to get the requested statistics.
+The following tables show the options to get the requested results.

-Options can be mixed and matched, with there being relatively few incompatible options.

 ### _Different_ frequency statistics